subsquid-labs/squid-multichain-template/README.md

 The Ethereum processor is located in `src/eth` and similarly the Binance Chain processor can be found in `src/bsc`.
 The scripts file `commands.json` was updated with the commands `process:eth` and `process:bsc` to run the processors.

+You can find some useful hints on developing multichain squids on the [dedicated documentation page](https://docs.subsquid.io/basics/multichain/).

 Dependencies: Node.js, Docker, Git.

 ## Quickstart